 When inserting the wire rack, ensure that lug a is at the rear and is facing downwards.
-The open side must be facing the appliance door and the outer rail must be facing downwards $\sim$ .
+The open side must be facing the appliance door and the outer rail must be facing downwards -.

-When inserting baking trays, ensure that lug $\mathbf{a}$ is at the rear and is facing downwards.
-The sloping edge of the accessory $\mathbf{b}$ must be facing towards the appliance door.
+When inserting baking trays, make sure that the recess a is at the rear and is facing downwards.
+The sloping edge of the accessory b must be facing towards the appliance door.